MyroStadler/zephir/README.md

 ### ...now eat your kale

 Since we use Zephir to build, if we wanted people to build from source they would have to install the entire Zephir build pipeline, the same as us.
-While this is not a major problem it is better to offer the extension for download on a CDN somewhere with instructions for enabling it (adding `extension=/path/to/my_extension.so` to `php.ini`).
+While this is not a major problem it is probably better to offer the extension for download on a CDN somewhere with instructions for enabling it (adding `extension=/path/to/my_extension.so` to `php.ini`).

 At the time of writing (Feb.
 2020) Zephir supports PHP 7.0 - 7.4.